 Recently, the FDA approved the use of CBD to treat two types of epilepsy.

-Legalized medical marijuana is also helping supplant opioid treatment of chronic pain.
+Legalized medical marijuana, now available in 33 states, is also helping supplant opioid treatment of chronic pain.
 In one medical marijuana study, 80% of users said the drug helped reduce chronic pain, and 50% of those had previously been treated with opioids.
 That has resulted in falling opioid prescriptions in states where marijuana is legalized.

 Over 100 cannabinoids have been found within the plant, and as research continues, medical applications could become widespread.